MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-hybrid.md

 ## User account tasks (preview)

-Tasks related to enabling, disabling, and deleting user accounts work with synced on-premises users as long as you have satisfied the following prerequisites in setting up your environment:
+Tasks related to enabling, disabling, and deleting user accounts work with synced on-premises users as long as you have satisfied the following prerequisites in your environment:

 - You must have the [Microsoft Entra provisioning agent](../identity/hybrid/cloud-sync/what-is-provisioning-agent.md) installed in your environment.
 For prerequisites on installing the Microsoft Entra provisioning agent, see: [Cloud provisioning agent requirements](../identity/hybrid/cloud-sync/how-to-prerequisites.md#cloud-provisioning-agent-requirements).
 For a step by step guide on installing the Microsoft Entra Provisioning agent, see: [Install the Microsoft Entra Provisioning Agent](../identity/hybrid/cloud-sync/how-to-install.md).
 During installation, choose “**HR-driven provisioning / Microsoft Entra Connect Sync**” as “**extension configuration**”.
 You aren't required to add any other configuration for the provisioning agent, such as the cloud sync configuration, and you can install the provisioning agent even if you're also currently using Microsoft Entra Connect Sync for your user synchronization.